-There is a national Avian Influenza Prevention Zone in place across England in response to a number of confirmed Avian Influenza (bird flu) cases.
-The Avian Influenza Prevention Zone (AIPZ) came into force across the whole of England on 11 November, and covers both captive and wild birds.
+A national Avian Influenza Prevention Zone (AIPZ) is in place across England in response to a number of confirmed Avian Influenza (bird flu) cases in recent months.

 For the latest news on the disease as well as comprehensive guidance and advice, please visit Gov.uk